 ADA Accessibility for Outdoor Athletic Facilities

 Recreational facilities, including sports facilities, are among the facilities required to comply with the ADA Accessibility Guidelines.
-This presentation will focus on the regulatory requirements for accessibility to outdoor sports related facilities in newly designed & constructed or altered existing facilities.
-It will address elements commonly found within a sports facility, such as accessible vehicle parking spaces, exterior accessible routes, sports fields & courts and spectator seating areas.
+This presentation will focus on the regulatory requirements for accessibility to outdoor sports-related facilities in newly designed and constructed or altered existing facilities.
+It will address elements commonly found within a sports facility, such as accessible vehicle parking spaces, exterior accessible routes, sports fields and courts, and spectator seating areas.
 The emphasis is placed on ensuring that individuals with disabilities can access and use a variety of elements within a sports facility.

 Track and Field Facility Requirements and Planning